-- 1. providing entrepreneurial leadership, setting strategic aims, and ensuring that the necessary financial and human resources are in place for the Group to meet its objectives; - 2. establishing a framework of prudent and effective controls which enables risk to be assessed and managed, including safeguarding of shareholders' interests and the Group's assets; - 3. reviewing the Management's performance, and ensuring that the Management executes business management decisions with the highest level of integrity; - 4. identifying key stakeholder groups and recognising that their perceptions affect the Company's reputation; - 5. setting the Group's values and standards (including ethical standards), and ensuring that obligations to shareholders and other stakeholders are understood and met; - 6. considering sustainability issues, for example, environmental and social factors, as part of its strategic formulation; - 7. ensuring the Group's compliance with laws, regulations, policies, directives, guidelines and internal code of conduct; - 8. ensuring the Group's compliance with good corporate governance practices; and - 9. approving quarterly, half-year and full year results.
+- 1. providing entrepreneurial leadership, setting strategic aims, and ensuring that the necessary financial and human resources are in place for the Group to meet its objectives; - 2. establishing a framework of prudent and effective controls which enables risk to be assessed and managed, including safeguarding of shareholders' interests and the Group's assets; - 3. reviewing the Management's performance, and ensuring that the Management executes business management decisions with the highest level of integrity; - 4. identifying key stakeholder groups and recognising that their perceptions affect the Company's reputation; - setting the Group's values and standards (including ethical standards), and ensuring that obligations to shareholders and other stakeholders are understood and met; - 6. considering sustainability issues, for example, environmental and social factors, as part of its strategic formulation; - 7. ensuring the Group's compliance with laws, regulations, policies, directives, guidelines and internal code of conduct; - 8. ensuring the Group's compliance with good corporate governance practices; and - 9. approving half-year, quarterly (the Company has commenced quarterly reporting with effect from Q3 2021) and full year results.

 Directors understand the Company's business as well as their directorship duties (including their roles as executive, non-executive and independent directors).
 Directors are provided with opportunities to develop and maintain their skills and knowledge at the Company's expense.

 Provision 1.2 Catalist Rule 406(3)(a)